 Under the Castle

-Leaving the Kansai westward, the capital of Hyogo owes its fame to the castle that dominates it.
+Himeji, the capital of Hyogo, owes its fame to the castle that dominates it.

 Halfway between Kobe and Okayama, Himeji was from the beginning conceived as a fortress city in the ancient feudal province of Harima, controlled by the Akamatsu clan.
 It was after building its famous castle in the fourteenth century, that the surroundings were populated, and Himeji became the capital of the (future) Hyogo region.